-The HeartMate 3[TM] LVAD cannot run without the system controller.
-If the system controller is not working, the HeartMate 3 LVAD will stop spinning and may make you feel dizzy, or may even cause you to faint.
+The HeartMate 3TM LVAD cannot run without the system controller.
+If the system controller is not working, the HeartMate 3TM LVAD will stop spinning and may make you feel dizzy, or may even cause you to faint.
 Stay calm, sit or lay down and contact your care team.
-If instructed to do so by your care team, have someone quickly get your backup controller to perform a system controller change out.
+Have someone quickly get your backup controller to perform a system controller change out.
 Once the backup controller is located, place it in front of the faulty controller and follow these steps: